johanhobbs/documentation_presentation/src/README.md

 > ![Alt text](assets/image.png)

 - repeat until all tests are green
+- create a new directory in the solutions directory with your name
+- copy ONLY your solution file into the new directory

 ## 3. COMMIT YOUR WORK TO YOUR BRANCH

+- ONLY commit your solutions directory and any solution files within it

 ![Alt text](assets/image-4.png)